-Its Christmas here in Norway today to but I thought I would just give you one last DIY Christmas idea for those of you who are running on a last minute schedule.
+An oldie but a goodie.
+Norwegian Christmas bread – also known as Julebrød.
+A perfect one last DIY Christmas idea for those of you who are running on a last minute schedule.

-Keeping up with my DIY Christmas tradition and already sharing some Norwegian goodies with you, I thought I would share some more!
-Having never really been a huge fan of raisins, Norwegian Christmas bread seems to be the exception!
+Personally I have never really been a huge fan of raisins, Norwegian Christmas bread seems to be the exception!
 The bread is sweet, soft, full of flavor and above all?
 Super duper easy to make!

 Traditionally its served with butter and some brown goats cheese, also know as ‘Brun ost’ – you can pick up some in Scandinavian Kitchen, and I know some larger Waitrose have them in the deli section.
 Defo worth a try!

 When it comes to baked goods, I will be the first to say that yeast and I are no great friends.
 I am forever struggling with doughs that don’t raise, and turn out to be incredibly heavy and dense.
 For some reason though, these seemed to turn out ok!

 This recipe makes 3 pretty large bread.
 Great to freeze and give away as a Xmas pressie or for those impromptu family visits when you have nothing to serve!